// HOW IT WORKS

 ▸ Current booked margin: 14.2% (up from 11.8%)

-That $47K was sitting in a meeting minute from three weeks ago.
+That $47K was hiding in a meeting minute from three weeks ago.
 Nobody had time to cross-reference it against the change order log.
-DPM does — every day, on every job.
+DPM does.
+Every day.
+On every job.

 $183K recovered in Q1 across 14 active jobs.
 Margin went from 11.8% to 14.2%.